 Alongside her studies, Esmé is a senior contributor for ‘Alif: Traditional Wisdom In Review; a young digital media publication exploring the nexus between the Islamic and Western intellectual traditions.
 In addition to this, she is also a freelance researcher, writer and editor, and is currently working on a range of projects such as a fantasy roleplaying game set on the Early Modern Silk Road for which she is a historical consultant.
-She is the writer and presenter of Everyday Muslim’s forthcoming podcast ‘Stories From The Archives’, a series dedicated to the stories of Muslims living in Britain.
-She also writes articles on Islam, philosophy and the state of religion in the West which have been published by Muslim Institute and The Royal Society of Arts.
-Upon graduating, she hopes to embark on a career of religion scholarship, research, journalism and broadcasting.
+She is the writer and presenter of Everyday Muslim’s podcast ‘Stories From The Archives’, a series dedicated to the stories of Muslims living in Britain.
+She also writes articles on Islam, philosophy, politics and the state of religion in the West which have been published by the SOAS Spirit, Traversing Tradition, Muslim Institute and The Royal Society of Arts.